 Check the .htaccess file as well: even a minor syntax error will result in an internal server error.

 The incorrect formatting of the .htaccess file is also a standard error, not in Unicode but ASCII or ANSI format.
-As a result, instead of using a word processing application like Microsoft Word, write the file in a text editor like Notepad, Notepad++, or Sublime Text.
+Make sure you edit the .htaccess file with a text editor like Notepad, Notepad++, or Sublime Text.

 If you have a WordPress, you can enable its debugging mode by adding this code below to the wp-config.php file.

 You may also look at the log files for Apache and Nginx, which are usually found here:

 - /var/log/nginx/error.log (Nginx)